ByPurify has researched everything you would want to know about air purifiers.

 Most medical professionals recommend HEPA to their patients because of their reliability in removing contaminants down to the microscopic level.

-- These two systems help you give your home that fresh, crisp, and allergen-free atmosphere you need to enjoy every minute spent in your sanctuary.
+These two systems help you give your home that fresh, crisp, and allergen-free atmosphere you need to enjoy every minute spent in your sanctuary.

-- However, HEPA air purifiers tend to be very reliable since their performance is constant as compared to its ionic counterpart, whose performance rapidly drops.
-It’s due to the fact that ionic air purifiers use magnetism in its operation.
+However, HEPA air purifiers tend to be very reliable since their performance is constant as compared to its ionic counterpart, whose performance rapidly drops.

 Well, ionizers are less costly than most air purifier models.
 They don’t require expensive filter replacements and are more affordable at the point of purchase.